 Many experts claim that training wheels became obsolete the moment modern balance bikes rolled onto the sidewalk.
-After all, balance bikes help children acquire a more relevant skillset.
+After all, balance bikes help children acquire a more relevant skill set.
 Despite that, there are plenty of parents that believe that their children should use training wheels.
-After, these rusty metal wheels were once an iconic childhood rite of passage.
+After all, these rusty metal wheels were once an iconic childhood rite of passage.

 We love that balance bikes come in a variety of styles.
 There are metal, wood, and plastic options in just about every color.
 Children are often more enthusiastic about their toys when they are visually appealing.
 While you can always attach training wheels to a bike of your liking, there’s very little that sets one pair of training wheels apart from another.